forki/FSharp.Testing/README.markdown

 		.With(p => p.Property1, true)
 		.With(p => p.Property2, "test");

 Please note that this methods will not mutate your F# records.
-Instead new record copies will be created.
+Instead they will create new record copies just as you would expect for immutable F# records.